muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 like Lane, Langley and Eddington.
 Today, Eddington’s radiation zone remains as a central feature of solar theory.
-The sun is viewed as composed of a very hot internal fraction (>10,000,000 K) surrounded by Langley’s photosphere at ~6,000 K. The density14 of the central core is thought to approach 150 g/cm3, while that of the lower photosphere is thought to be on the order of 10-7 g/cm3.
+The sun is viewed as composed of a very hot internal fraction (>10,000,000 K) surrounded by Langley’s photosphere at ~6,000 K. The density [14] of the central core is thought to approach 150 g/cm3, while that of the lower photosphere is thought to be on the order of $10^{-7} g/cm^3$.
 Neither of the numbers, of course, can be verified by direct experimentation.

 The next big step in solar theory came in the 1950’s.
 At that time, scientists were beginning to obtain interesting data from the solar